 Scientific Systems Design manufacture acrylic chambers for a range of applications, including submerged and interface recording from brain slices.
-Their current range includes stage mounted chambers (MS series) and submerged (BSC, Oslo type) or interface (BSC, Haas type) chambers for recording modes from brain or tissue slices in either temperature controlled or ambient conditions.
-Their systems have been developed for neuroscience research, with wider applications in related areas such as pharmacology, biochemistry and biophysics.
+Their current range includes stage mounted brain slice chambers (MS series) and submerged (BSC, Oslo type) or interface (BSC, Haas type) chambers for recording modes from brain or tissue slices in either temperature controlled or ambient conditions.
+Their systems have been developed for neuroscientific research, with wider applications in related areas such as pharmacology, biochemistry and biophysics.

 Chamber heating is made possible with the dedicated PTC03 & PTC04 Proportional Temperature Controllers or MH02 inline heater.
 Cooling is possible when the PTC03 or PTC04 is used with the PC01 units.
-We also offer pre-chambers (Brain Slice Keepers) which are useful for viably storing or pre-incubating slices prior to experimental use.
-A range of stage mounted chambers is also available, suitable for upright and inverted microscopy and imaging applications.
+We also offer pre-chambers (Brain Slice Incubators) which are useful for viably storing or pre-incubating slices prior to experimental use.
+A range of stage mounted brain slice chambers is also available, suitable for upright and inverted microscopy and imaging applications.
 The latest addition to the range is a Tissue Chamber which is suitable for a variety of tissue preparations including isolated nerves arranged for grease-gap recording.

 Detailed specifications and larger images are available in the PDF datasheets which can be downloaded using the links below.

 BSC1 Brain Slice Heated Chamber (Interface & Submerged)

 This Brain Slice Chamber was designed to maintain isolated, living tissues in vitro and allow stable electrophysiological recordings to be made from the preparation.
 Both “interface” and “submerged” methods of maintaining slices can be achieved with the same Chamber without any additions, simply by altering the fluid level by means of a screw adjustment device on the chamber.
 Temperature is maintained by the PTC03 temperature controller.